 Some of Carmen’s most cherished musical friendships were featured in her debut album as a bandleader.
 “Brand New” was released in 2011 on the Dazzle Recordings label, and produced by internationally acclaimed pianist and music guru, Art Lande.
 The album also featured world-renowned trumpeter and musical angel, Ron Miles.
 Carmen’s Brazilian-Jazz-fusion compositions were brought to life by tenor saxophonist Danny Meyer, guitarist Matt Fuller, bassist Jean-Luc Davis, and drummer Josh Moore.

-For better or worse, destiny chose to synchronize Carmen’s most enthused musical years to her most fertile.
+For better or worse, destiny synchronized Carmen’s most enthused musical years to her most fertile.
 Juju was born in 2013, followed by his little sister Amelie, two years later.
-Carmen is still only an toddler in her new incarnation as a mother, while remaining a pianist, composer and educator.
-A transformed reality also transformed her writing - fresh melodies, harmonies, and grooves.
+Carmen’s incarnation as a mother, while remaining a pianist, composer and educator transformed her writing with fresh melodies, harmonies, and grooves.
 Her new compositions are Brazilian influenced, jazz rooted, intricately arranged expressions of humanness.

 In 2016, Carmen won a grant from Pathways to Jazz to record her next album - "Play Do".
 Her new septet features Shane Endsley (trumpet), Bruce Williamson (reeds), Alex Heitlinger (trombone), Khabu Doug Young (guitar), Bill McCrossen (bass), and Dru Heller (drums).
 "Play Do" is currently in the last stages of production and will be released in early 2019.